Access to Care

 Access to dental care in the United States of America is an important issue requiring a collaborative integrated effort with multiple parties including patient advocates, consumers, community leaders, legislators, educators, organized medical and dental communities, federal and state governmental agencies, third party reimbursement organizations, and others.
 The disparity issues influencing access to care are complex with economic, cultural, and educational components requiring an integrated effort.1-5 Many Americans lack the understanding of the role of oral health and its effect on overall health.6 While universal access to care is a worthy goal, it must not be at the sacrifice of the quality of oral health care for all Americans.1

-The American College of Prosthodontists has been working in concert with the American Dental Association (http://www.ada.org/en/public-programs/action-for-dental-health/access-to-care) to address access to care issues.
-The U.S. National Oral Health Alliance and the Medicaid Provider Advisory Committee are just two examples of the strategic efforts of the American Dental Association.11 Although not part of the public health care system, the community of dentists in private practice provided $2.16 billion in free or discounted care to disadvantaged children and adults in 2007.2-5 More than 70% of dentists provide charity care, with the average donating more than $13,000 in free or discounted care annually.2-5 Each year, members of the American College of Prosthodontists work with their local charities, dental schools, and community organizations to help provide care for the underserved.
-Annually, the American College of Prosthodontists hosts National Prosthodontics Awareness Week, informing the public of proper oral health care, including holding oral healthcare screenings.
+The American College of Prosthodontists (ACP) has been working in concert with the American Dental Association (ADA) to address access to care issues (http://www.ada.org/en/public-programs/action-for-dental-health/access-to-care).
+The U.S. National Oral Health Alliance and the Medicaid Provider Advisory Committee are just two examples of the ADA’s strategic efforts.11 Although not part of the public health care system, the community of dentists in private practice provided $2.16 billion in free or discounted care to disadvantaged children and adults in 2007.2-5 More than 70% of dentists provide charity care, with the average donating more than $13,000 in free or discounted care annually.2-5 Each year, ACP members work with their local charities, dental schools, and community organizations to provide care for the underserved.
+Annually, the ACP hosts National Prosthodontics Awareness Week (NPAW), informing the public of proper oral health care, including holding oral healthcare screenings.

 It is the position of the American College of Prosthodontists to continue to work with the American Dental Association to address access to care issues so that all Americans have access to oral health care and to encourage its members to continue to provide free or discounted care for the underserved.